This course contains tutorials that apply broadly to Drupal module development.

 Key topics

-In this tutorial we're going to look at one the first files you will need in order to create a Drupal module: the info file.
+In this tutorial, we'll examine one the first files you'll need in order to create a Drupal module: the info file.
 Each module is required to have a MODULE.info.yml file to help Drupal identify that a bundle of code is a unique module.
-This specially-formatted YAML file not only tells Drupal about the module, but also allows us to provide other useful metadata.
-In this tutorial, we'll walk through all of the metadata possibilities that can be included in an info file.
+This specially-formatted YAML file tells Drupal about the module and provides other useful metadata.
+In this tutorial, we'll walk through both required and optional information you put in a module's info file.

 YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format that's been widely adopted in a variety of use cases in Drupal.
 Anyone wanting to write modules, or themes, for Drupal will need to understand YAML syntax.
 Even site builders are likely to encounter YAML at least in passing as YAML is the data-serialization format of choice for Drupal's configuration management system.
 Good thing it's pretty easy to learn even with the most basic of programming backgrounds.